ZhangBanger/zhangbanger.github.io/_posts/2015-11-30-allen-ai-challenge-part-2.md

 training_data = open(input_training)
 ```

 The task is to predict the correct answer from 4 choices given a question.
 Since this isn't a traditional classifcation problem with a threshold, we don't really care about traditional measures like AUC or F1, and there is no "curve" to measure.
-Instead, we measure accuracy by \\(\frac{numCorrect}{numTotal}\\).
+Instead, we measure accuracy by $\frac{numCorrect}{numTotal}$.

 This is extremely simple: